BlythMeister/blyth.me.uk/_posts/2012-06-15-local-service-network-service-or-local-system-self-hosted-wcf.md

 hc.SetServiceName(Name);
 ~~~

-And this, worked like a charm!
+And this worked like a charm!

 This got me thinking about the 3 “RunAs” I had to choose between, and what purpose I would use each of them for, so lifted from a TechNet post  (<http://technet.microsoft.com/en-us/library/cc782435(v=ws.10).aspx>).